Outstanding college extension in Cork

 Suitable for both new-build and refurbishment projects, webertherm XM EWI can extend the life of existing buildings, by keeping the old structure warm and stable, and it is being used more and more to simplify wall construction within the new-build sector to provide cost effective, fast-track build programmes with attractive facades.
 The ever increasing thermal requirements of current regulations can be met, and exceeded, by using high performance webertherm EWI systems, to provide a weather-proof, durable architectural facade which conserves energy, minimises heat loss and reduces CO₂ emissions.

 Applicator Novin Consultants Limited, Limerick, was awarded the contract for the installation of 1900m² of EWI.
 Kevin O’Grady of Novin was delighted to have been involved with this highly prestigious project.
 “It was most interesting to see the architects vision come to life and the webertherm XM system has contributed to the sustainability of these new buildings.
 We fixed 150mm of EPS insulation onto a board substrate and then pump applied weberend LAC, a polymer-modified base coat render.
 The final decorative finish of webersil P silicone enhanced paint looks great, especially in Welsh Slate.”

-webersil P is a high quality mineral paint suitable for masonry substrates to provide a low-maintenance finish to external wall insulation systems; it can also be used to rejuvenates existing rendered substrates. webersil P is available in 160 attractive colours.
+webersil P is a high quality mineral paint suitable for masonry substrates to provide a low-maintenance finish to external wall insulation systems; it can also be used to rejuvenates existing rendered substrates. webersil P is available in over 100 attractive colours.

 Refurbished to conservation standards and with its services designed to high-performance environmental and energy-saving principles, the school matches the aesthetic of its surroundings and is integrated within a conservation area of the city centre.